tdwg/website/conferences/2025/biss-extended-abstract-call/index.md

 Please direct any questions about extended abstracts to editor@tdwg.org.

-We look forward to receiving your extended abstract submissions by **3 September 2025**.
+We look forward to receiving your extended abstract submissions by **1 October 2025**.

 \* VAT is applicable only for VAT NON-registered customers based within the European Union.
 To avoid being charged VAT, the EU companies or persons should provide their VAT registration numbers validated with the EU taxation database ([https://ec.europa.eu/taxation_customs/vies/](https://ec.europa.eu/taxation_customs/vies/)).